Testing Monotonicity in a Finite Population: Introduction

 \paragraph{\textbf{Related literature.}} Previous work has derived the likelihood of the observed data under the design-based data-generating process we consider, in which there is a completely randomized experiment with binary outcomes, and has shown that this can be used for likelihood-based or Bayesian inference \citep{copas_randomization_1973, ding_model-free_2019, christy_counting_2025}. \citet{copas_randomization_1973} and \citet{christy_counting_2025} explicitly note that the likelihood can depend on the number of defiers $\theta_d$.
-We add to this literature an explicit analysis of identification, as well as results quantifying the extent to which a frequentist can test for monotonicity or a Bayesian updates about monotonicity.
+We add to this literature an explicit analysis of identification, as well as results quantifying the extent to which an analyst can test for, update about, or estimate monotonicity violations.
+These results are also relevant for proposals and discussions on decision problems where utility depends on counterfactual outcomes \citep{ben2024policy, strzalecki2026hippocratic,koch2026axiomatic}.

 More broadly, an extensive previous literature has considered the different implications of sampling-based versus model-based approaches to uncertainty for \emph{inference} \citep[e.g.][]{li_general_2017,abadie_sampling-based_2020}.
 This paper highlights that these different approaches can also have different implications for \emph{identification}.
 We argue, however, that the classical notion of identification may be misleading in the design-based setting as a criterion for whether the data is informative about a parameter, and instead propose to evaluate the informativeness of the data through the properties of frequentist tests and Bayesian updating.
 Although we focus on testing monotonicity, these observations may prove useful in other design-based settings as well. \citet{kline2025finite} also study a design-based setting (although they do not consider monotonicity testing) and likewise find the textbook definition of identification inadequate, although they opt for defining alternative notions of identification rather than quantifying the scope for frequentist testing or Bayesian updating.